Germany: Young women and girls more at risk of homelessness – DW – 09/12/2024

 "The state support services, all of them, from schools to the Youth Welfare Office, are simply overwhelmed by the complexity and sheer number of problems; they just can't cope.
 It's not that they don't care, it's just that the needs and demands are too big for the state to handle," says Kütter.

-In April 2024, the German government released a "National Action Plan" to end homelessness in the country by 2030, but critics say the proposals are to vague.
-According to Kütter, there needs to re-think how its schools and social services are run, encourage more collaboration between schools and independent support services, and tackle the severe shortage of affordable housing: "It's hard for enough for people with decent jobs to find an apartment, so how are young people supposed to find one anywhere?
-The young people we work with are at the back of the queue."
+In April 2024, the German government released a "National Action Plan" to end homelessness in the country by 2030, but critics say the proposals are too vague.
+According to Kütter, the government needs to re-think how its schools and social services are run, encourage more collaboration between schools and independent support services, and tackle the severe shortage of affordable housing.

+"It's hard for enough for people with decent jobs to find an apartment, so how are young people supposed to find one anywhere?
+The young people we work with are at the back of the queue," he says.

 At Strassenkinder centers, the homeless children and young people can get free meals, sleeping bags, clothes, access to group recreational activities and a place where they can feel safe and be heard.
 "Kids and young people on the streets are focused purely on their own survival.
 Here they have space to think about their own lives and dream of bigger and better things, and we help them on their way to achieving them.
 Without our help they just wouldn't make it," he says.